https://killexams.com/pass4sure/exam-detail/CBUNA-CUNP

 A 52-year-old male presents with erectile dysfunction and a history of prostate cancer treated with radiation.
 Which of the following is the most likely cause of his erectile dysfunction?

-nation: Radiation therapy can cause vascular damage, leading to erectile dysfunction in prost survivors.
+Explanation: Radiation therapy can cause vascular damage, leading to erectile dysfunction in prostate cancer survivors.